IN THE MOUNTAINS OF FIRE

 Now, half-reclining, we pass the pipes around, sharing a tobacco communion.
 The glow gives hints of old and new faces, nothing clear enough to need introductions all around as yet, just tantalizing glitters of eyes or gleams of cheeks in fiery orange-gold.

 Dark--but nothing at all like the dark of the cave.
-Dark rioting with scents and textures and living sounds and human touches anonymously kind--a kind of brilliance of all the senses save for sight.
+Dark rioting with scents and textures and living sounds and human touches anonymously kind--a brilliance of all the senses save for sight.
 Contentedly at last we tap out the spent ashes, then snuggle into our covers for the night.
 Lucinda stretches herself out onto the hard ground with an extravagant sigh, murmuring, "Who needs pillows?
 Y'can get soft like the pillows, if you don't watch out.
 Gimme the good dirt under me--makes you sleep light, sleep safe.”

 Sunday, May 17, 2708